J3nsenn/HDB-Resale-Prices-Analysis-1991-2023/README.md

 # HDB-Resale-Prices-Analysis-1991-2023

-This was group project and i was reponsible for the dashboard creation, vetting the regression model and some formatting and design of the website/
+This was a group project and i was reponsible for dashboard design and formatting, along with the visual design of the website.
+I also vetted predictive model.
-Included in this repositry are the Tableau Dashboards, Datasets that we used together, predictive model and web code.
+Included are the Tableau Dashboards, Datasets used, predictive model and web code.

 Website where Tableau dashboards and predictive model was published: https://is428-proj.streamlit.app/